Azure-Samples/ms-identity-javascript-angular-spa-aspnet-webapi-multitenant/Chapter3/README.md

 #### Step 3.
 Modify your launchSettings.json

 1. Open the `TodoListAPI\Properties\launchSettings.json` file.
-2. Find all app keys `applicationUrl` and replace it with the base address of your web api e.g. `my-web-api.azurewebsites.net`.
+2. Find all app keys `applicationUrl` and replace it with the base address of your web API e.g. `my-web-api.azurewebsites.net`.
-3. Find the app key `launchUrl` and replace it with the api endpoint of your web api e.g. `my-web-api.azurewebsites.net/api/todolist`.
+3. Find the app key `launchUrl` and replace it with the API endpoint of your web API e.g. `my-web-api.azurewebsites.net/api/todolist`.

 #### Step 4.
 Configure your app